--not raising the throne since they were 10 years old and now its too short
+-not raising the throne since you were 10 years old and now its too short

--setting up 3 floor toms that curl behind their back
+-setting up 3 floor toms that curl behind your back

--putting their cymbals well over head high because it looks cool
+-putting the cymbals well over head high because it looks cool

--putting their left kick pedal in a weird place because they didn’t want to move anything whatsoever to add it in to the kit
+-putting the left kick pedal in a weird place because you didn’t want to move anything whatsoever to add it in to the kit

--putting both kick pedals perfectly parallel to one another, so they both point straight back and not toward their legs
+-putting both kick pedals perfectly parallel to one another, so they both point straight back and not toward the legs

--not raising the snare since they were 10 years old and now its too short
+-not raising the snare since you were 10 years old and now its too short

--mounting their toms all to the right of center and having a massive gap between hats and toms
+-mounting the toms all to the right of center and having a massive gap between hats and toms

--sitting way too close and having to scrunch up their knees and ankles to play
+-sitting way too close and having to scrunch up your knees and ankles to play

--mounting the ride so far out that they have to lean to reach it
+-mounting the ride so far out that you have to lean to reach it

 -playing a single rack tom, yet still having it far to the right and not centered